Vector35/community-plugins/README.md

  1. Create a new repository (Optionally, just copy it from the [sample plugin](https://github.com/Vector35/sample_plugin))
  1. Fill out a [`plugin.json`](https://github.com/Vector35/sample_plugin/blob/master/plugin.json).
 Optionally you can use the `generate_plugininfo.py -i` to interactively walk you through setting the required fields.
 The `plugin.json` must pass all the checks when run through `generate_plugininfo.py -v plugin.json`. `generate_plugininfo.py` can also generate your `README.md` and your `LICENSE` file with the `-r`, `-l`, or `-a` (all) options.
 Below is a list of the required and recommended fields.
  1. Create and push a git tag with the version of your plugin (e.g. `v1.1`).
 Create a release, optionally attaching build artifacts as required.
+We recommend using our [release helper](https://github.com/Vector35/release_helper) which simplifies this process.
- 1. File an [issue](https://github.com/Vector35/community-plugins/issues) with a link to your repo and the tag name of the release.
+ 1. File an [issue](https://github.com/Vector35/community-plugins/issues) with a link to your repo.
- 1. To update your plugin repeat the two previous steps.
+ 1. To update your plugin, simply do a new release!
+For future updates we'll automatically detect and add the new release to the plugin manager for you!
+(This previously was a manual step that has been since automated)

 ### Required Fields